If you’re a book lover, you need to add these 15 amazing Edinburgh bookshops to your list of places to visit!

 Opening Hours: 9am – 8pm every day, 12pm – 6pm Sunday

-Website: blackwells.co.uk/bookshop (FREE UK delivery!)
+Website: blackwells.co.uk/bookshop (FREE delivery worldwide!)

 It’s located on the same road that you’ll find Greyfriars Kirkyard, aka the Harry Potter graveyard.
-And it’s an appropriate place for such a bookshop too as Transreal specialises in sci-fi and fantasy fiction.
+And it’s an appropriate place for such a bookshop as Transreal specialises in sci-fi and fantasy fiction.

 RELATED: Harry Potter Graveyard in Edinburgh